Lee Bracegirdle : Represented Artist

 Artist website: http://www.LeeBracegirdle.net

 A native of Philadelphia, he began studying keyboard and various wind instruments, settling with the French horn at age 14.
-His tertiary studies were at the Philadelphia Musical Academy specialising in horn and organ, then at the Juilliard School in New York as a horn student of James Chambers, earning BM and MM degrees.
-Among the mentors at Juilliard who influenced his compositional style were the composers Pierre Boulez, Vincent Persichetti, Jacob Druckman and Robert Starer.
+His tertiary studies were at the Philadelphia Musical Academy specialising in horn and organ, then at the Juilliard School in New York, earning BM and MM degrees.
+Among his mentors at Juilliard who influenced his compositional style were the composers Pierre Boulez, Vincent Persichetti, Jacob Druckman and Robert Starer.

 In 1976-77 he was co-principal horn with Mexico's Orquesta Filarmónica de la UNAM and principal horn with the México City Chamber Orchestra.
 In 1977 he was appointed solo horn with the Hof Symphony Orchestra in Bavaria, where he co-founded Germany's premier brass quintet, Rekkenze Brass.

 He became Associate Principal Horn with the Sydney Symphony Orchestra in 1980, where he served until his retirement in 2012.
 He has made numerous recordings for the Australian Broadcasting Corporation as a soloist, chamber musician and principal horn.
 He has edited horn studies for the I.M.C. in New York, and his original studies and brass chamber music are published by 3-C Musikverlag in Bochum, Germany.
 He has given horn masterclasses in conservatoria in Europe and in North and South America.

-From 1990-1992 he studied conducting with Michael Gielen at the Salzburg Mozarteum, took part in master classes with Sergiu Celibidache, and made his conducting debut in 1990 with the Orchestra of the Mozarteum.
+From 1990-1992 he studied conducting with Michael Gielen at the Salzburg Mozarteum, took part in masterclasses with Sergiu Celibidache, and made his conducting debut in 1990 with the Orchestra of the Mozarteum.
 Since 1996 he has been musical director of the Australian Chamber Ballet.
+He was Chief Conductor of the Woollahra Philharmonic from 2017-2020, and became Honorary Musical Director of Cuba's Orquesta Sinfónica de Oriente in 2020.